Walter Reed National Military Medical Center: Presidential and first family visits

+On October 8, 1965, Johnson was admitted for surgery to have his gallbladder and a kidney stone removed; he was released on October 21.
+On November 15, 1966, he was admitted for surgery to have a hernia repaired and a small throat polyp removed; he was released on November 19.
+At the time of these hospitalizations, the 25th Amendment, concerning presidential succession and disability, was not yet in place; however, unofficial agreements regarding presidential disability had been made between presidents and vice presidents since early 1958, during the presidency of Dwight D. Eisenhower.
+Thus, when Johnson went under anesthesia for his procedures in 1965 and 1966, presidential authority was temporarily relegated to Vice President Hubert Humphrey according to their own agreement.

+On December 18, 1968, Johnson was hospitalized with "an upper respiratory infection with a slight bronchial irritation" during the so-called Hong Kong flu pandemic.
+He returned to the White House on December 22.

+On September 28, 1974, First Lady Betty Ford underwent a mastectomy to treat breast cancer at the medical center.

-On July 13, 1985 U.S. President Ronald Reagan underwent surgery to remove polyps from his colon at the medical center.
-He sent a letter transferring power to then-U.S. Vice President George H. W. Bush invoking the Acting President clause of the 25th Amendment during his procedure.
-On January 5, 1987, Reagan underwent surgery for prostate cancer at the medical center.
+On July 13, 1985, President Ronald Reagan underwent surgery to remove a cancerous polyp from his colon at the medical center.
+He sent a letter transferring power to then–Vice President George H. W. Bush invoking the Acting President clause of the 25th Amendment during his procedure.
+On January 5, 1987, Reagan underwent a transurethral prostatectomy at the medical center.

 On October 17, 1987, First Lady Nancy Reagan underwent a mastectomy to treat breast cancer at the medical center.

 On May 14, 2018, First Lady Melania Trump underwent an embolization, a minimally invasive procedure that deliberately blocks a blood vessel in order to treat a benign kidney condition.
 The procedure was reported successful and without complications.

 On October 2, 2020, President Donald Trump was admitted after contracting COVID-19 during the COVID-19 pandemic.
-Trump was discharged from the hospital on October 5, 2020, following three days oft inpatient care.
+Trump was discharged from the hospital on October 5, following three days of inpatient care.

 On July 29, 2021, First Lady Jill Biden underwent a procedure on her foot following an injury at the beach in Hawaii.
+On January 11, 2023, she had three skin lesions removed, two of which were cancerous.